 Nasalroad is a charter member of the Association of Certified Anti-Money Laundering Specialist, and was CAMS certified in 2003.
 He served as a member of the working group that wrote questions and provided input into the Certified Anti-Money Laundering Specialists (ACAMS) exam.
 Nasalroad is a frequent industry speaker on fraud prevention, money laundering and the topic of risk management.
 He also worked with the U.S. Treasury Department in development and interpretation of USA PATRIOT Act regulations for the securities dealers.
 In 2012, he spoke at the EU-US Counter Terrorist Finance Workshop in Denmark co-hosted by the US State Department and speaks at national conferences in the US regularly.

 Nasalroad is a native of Colorado born in Grand Junction.
 He earned his Bachelor’s degree from Mesa State University with a double emphasis in Business and Computer Information Systems.
 After graduation, he moved to Denver where he has now lived for the last 25 years.
 He is married to Lory and they have two boys Jacob & Zachary ages 15 and 11.

-Adam joined the American Insurance Association in 2012 as an Assistant General Counsel and has a JD and CPA.
+Adam E. Kerns joined the American Insurance Association in 2012 as an Assistant General Counsel in the Law Department and is based in the Washington, D.C. office.
 He concentrates on state, federal, and international financial regulatory initiatives.
-His current areas of responsibility include group supervision, group capital, corporate governance, solvency, federal tax, and climate change.
+His current areas of responsibility include group supervision, group capital, corporate governance, technological innovation and regulation, solvency, and climate change.